 With so many lenders offering competing services at various price points, it is important to do your research to ultimately choose the lender that’s the best fit for you.
 The right lender will make you feel confident and informed through every step of the reverse mortgage process and answer any questions you may have.

 As a Federal Housing Administration (FHA) approved lender, Longbridge Financial maintains an A+ rating with the Better Business Bureau.
 We are also a proud member of the National Reverse Mortgage Lenders Association and fully subscribe to its Code of Ethics.

 At Longbridge, our Loan Officers are professionals in the business and are committed to recommending the reverse mortgage program only after making certain that the program is right for you and meets your needs.
 We’ll get to know you, your goals, your home, and your finances as we discuss your options.
-And you can rest assured that if we ever feel that a reverse mortgage is NOT the best option for you, we will tell you so.
-Not all lenders make that pledge.
+We will help you determine what reverse mortgage solution is right for you.
+Not all lenders make this commitment.

 Ready to join the 1.2 million+ Americans4 who have already made a reverse mortgage part of their retirement plans?
 Check out our article on selecting the right reverse mortgage lender and for more information, contact the Longbridge team today.